radius-project/docs/docs/content/reference/cli/rad_recipe_register.md

   -e, --environment string        The environment name -g, --group string              The resource group name -h, --help                      help for register
-      --link-type string          specify the type of the portable resource this recipe can be consumed by -o, --output string             output format (supported formats are json, table) (default "table") -p, --parameters stringArray    Specify parameters for the deployment --template-kind string      specify the kind for the template provided by the recipe.
+      --link-type string          specify the type of the resource this recipe can be consumed by -o, --output string             output format (supported formats are json, table) (default "table") -p, --parameters stringArray    Specify parameters for the deployment --template-kind string      specify the kind for the template provided by the recipe.